-The Award consists of a contribution towards costs for attending the European Colloids and Interface Society (ECIS) Conference in the same year as the student conference, with the (reciprocal) agreement that the ECIS conference registration will be waived by our European colleagues.
+The Award consists of a contribution of $1000 towards costs for attending the European Colloids and Interface Society (ECIS) Conference in the same year as the student conference, with the (reciprocal) agreement that the ECIS conference registration will be waived by our European colleagues.

 The Award was established in 2013 as a result of the links between the Board of Australasian Colloids and Interface Society (ACIS) and the Board of ECIS, and aims to strengthen and expand the scientific connections between the two Societies.

 A number of staff attending the student conference will be chosen to be on the selection panel, chaired by the ACIS Awards Committee chair, and will nominate a winner and two runners-up.
 The runners up will each receive a one-year student ACIS membership and a certificate.
 In judging the Award, the panel will consider the quality of science, communication skills, presentation style and ability to answer questions.

 Students enrolled at an Australian or New Zealand university for less than 24 months at the time of the student conference are eligible candidates for this Award (relevant career interruptions will be taken into account).

 Students must be available to attend the ECIS conference in the same year as the student conference, and must be able to cover the additional costs for travel and accommodation not covered by the Award.

 The Award will be transferred to the chosen candidate, after attendance of the ECIS conference, as reimbursement upon presentation of receipts.